BChainbuddy/BChainBuddy/README.md

 ## My Projects

-- 🛠️ currently making some updates for the repository decentralized Exchange, contributing to open source projects and learning new things 🤓
+- 🛠️ currently updating and maintaining my repositories, participating in the chainlink hackaton, contributing to open source projects and learning new things 🤓

 - [Decentralized Exchange](https://github.com/BChainBuddy/decentralizedExchange);
   - **Description:** This is a cryptocurrency exchange that enables the user to exchange tokens.
 It is made with nextjs.